flukejones/asusctl/README.md

-# ROG-Core
+# ASUS NB Ctrl

 **NOTICE:**

-I have completed kernel patches to move a large chunk of rog-core functionality in to the Linux kernel.
-The patch is not in mainline yet, but can be found in the `./kernel-patch/` directory.
+This program requires the kernel patch in `./kernel-patch/` to be applied.
+As of 04/08/2020 these have been submitted to lkml.

 The patch enables the following in kernel:

 - All hotkeys (FN+Key combos)
 - Control of keyboard brightness using FN+Key combos (not RGB)
-- FN+F5 (fan) to toggle fan modes.
-You can watch the path `/sys/devices/platform/asus-nb-wmi/throttle_thermal_policy` to see which mode you are in
+- FN+F5 (fan) to toggle fan modes

-You will not get RGB control in kernel (yet), and rog-core is still required to change modes and RGB settings.
-The current version in master and last release still take full control of the interfaces
+You will not get RGB control in kernel (yet), and asusd is still required to change modes and RGB settings.
+The previous version of this program is named `rog-core` and takes full control of the interfaces required - if you can't apply the kernel patches then `rog-core` is still highly usable.

-**work on a version of rog-core for use with the kernel patch is in another branch**

-The last version of rog-core will work with any kernel with or without this patch and provide full functions.

 ---
-rog-core is a utility for Linux to control many aspects (eventually) of the ASUS ROG laptops like the Zephyrus GX502GW.
+asusd is a utility for Linux to control many aspects of various ASUS laptops.

-One of the benefits of this app (for me at least) is that you *don't* require a kernel with correct support for the laptop keyboard EC.
-The app reads and writes direct to the device interrupts, and can be customised (in source) quite extensively to do what you want such as directly controlling your laptop backlight rather than emitting a key-press for the DE to handle.

-Other laptop functions such as fan modes or battery charge limiting will need kernel level support which exists in most newer kernels (higher than 5.6.10).

 ## Discord

 [Discord server link](https://discord.gg/PVyFzWj)

 ## SUPPORTED LAPTOPS

+If your laptop is not in the following lists, it may still work with fan-mode switching and charge limit control.

 **Please help test or provide info for:**